Your trusted partner in cosmetic care abroad

 • Residual asymmetry that may warrant revision (some degree is expected)

-• Capsular contracture around the breast implant
+• Capsular contracture around the breast implant1,3

 • Recurrence of tissue herniation through the areola if internal sutures fail